SuboptimalEng/cpp-tutorials/005-sfml-setup/README.md

 And that's how you get SFML up and running on Intel Macs.

 And now, I have some questions for you.
 Have you ever struggled with getting C++ projects up and running?
 Should I go over how to do this with CMake next?
-What about setting up ImGui for handling user input?
+What about setting up ImGui for handling user input and uniform data?
 Leave anything related to SFML, C++, or computer graphics down in the comments below.

 Thanks for watching, and I'll catch you guys next time.